PetersWalker/codecoach/notes.md

 # Feature Backlog

-1. Collect file type, date, commit hash, file commits, and user as well.

-    - Use `git log --numstat -1` to collect stats in a post commit hook instead of pre commit hook.
+normalize returned data with zeros for dates without data

 #

-2. Ui for displaying data
-    ueries on the
+preserve color formatting and errors when executing git with the wrapper

 #

-3. preserve color formatting and errors when executing git with the wrapper
+parse repo name with the raw commit

+# Bug Backlog

+bulk handeler doesnt write a response